Buffalo shooting highlights ‘great replacement theory’ and it’s role in racist attacks

 Simply put, it says there’s a conspiracy afoot to diminish the influence of white people.

-Believers say this goal is being achieved both through immigration of nonwhite people into societies that have largely been dominated by white people, as well as through simple demographics, with white people having lower birth rates than others.
+Believers say this goal is being achieved both through the immigration of non-white people into societies that have largely been dominated by white people, as well as through simple demographics, with white people having lower birth rates than others.

 The theory’s more racist adherents believe Jews are behind the so-called replacement conspiracy.
 When white supremacists marched in Charlottesville, Virginia, in 2017, their chants included “you will not replace us” and “Jews will not replace us.”